Qumulo/power-tools/README.md

 `sample-config.json` is currently only set up to save data to hourly csv files.
 If you want to send Qumulo data to other databases, here is the json configurations you can add to your `config.json`:

-Optional parameter for QUMULO_CLUSTERS: client_ip_regex

-Example:
 ```json
   "host": "product.example.com",
   "user": "admin",
   "password": ""
   "client_ip_regex": "10.0.0.*"
 ```
+host (required): Hostname or IP of the Qumulo cluster API server

+user (required): Username of account with API access

+password (required): Password for API user

-client_ip_regex is a regex based filter for the clients accessing the Qumulo cluster.
+client_ip_regex (optional): a regex based filter for the clients accessing the Qumulo cluster.
 This allows for cleaning up metrics for only those clients that you are interested in storing metrics.